zhiyanfoo/grpc-proposal/A84-xds-authority-literal-rewrite.md

 ## Implementation

-We can contribute an implementation of this to golang.
-From our initial drafts, the changes required to support this are minimal.
+We will contribute an implementation to Go.